-Given the size of most people’s mailboxes, mobile apps usually won’t let you sync the entire thing to your device.
-As a result, you have to ensure the mail you care about will be on your phone or tablet when you need it, without having to think about it.
+Given the size of most people’s mailboxes, most mobile email apps won’t let you sync all your mail to your device.
+As a result, you have to ensure the things you care about will be on your phone or tablet when you need them, without having to think about it.

 When it comes to travel confirmations, the simplest way is to tag each mail with a specific label (Gmail) or move it to a folder (Outlook.com, Yahoo and others) in your webmail.
 Once that’s done, good mobile mail apps will let you choose exactly what you want to keep saved on your device for offline use.

-If your usual email app doesn’t support offline use like this, you can turn to third-party apps like CloudMagic instead.
+If your usual email app doesn’t support offline use like this, you can turn to third-party apps like BlueMail instead.

 Don’t Forget About Attachments